Overview

 The following is a list of the guidelines and requirements for the Ph.D. in Philosophy.
 (The Sage School does not offer a terminal M.A. in Philosophy.)
 Coursework requirements are established by the student's special committee, in light of the student's preparation and plans.
 What follows are guidelines that will help the student and special committee in formulating a set of required courses.
 These guidelines for planning constitute a set of general expectations for a typical student, and may be set aside at the discretion of the special committee.

-• Six registration units.
-One registration unit corresponds to the satisfactory completion of one academic semester of full-time study and research.
+- Six semesters of enrollment.
+One semester of enrollment corresponds to the satisfactory completion of one academic semester of full-time study and research.

 (A student's special committee may also impose additional requirements: for example, languages or courses in related fields necessary for research in the student's area of specialization.)